Prepare Active Directory for Skype for Business Server

 e.
 On the Members tab, confirm that the users or groups that you selected are present.
 Click OK.

 The Skype for Business Server Control Panel is a role-based access control tool.
 Membership in the CsAdministrator group gives a user who is using the Skype for Business Server Control Panel full control for all configuration functions available.
 There are other roles available that are designed for specific functions.
-For details on the roles available, see Environmental requirements for Skype for Business Server 2015.
+For details on the roles available, see Environmental requirements for Skype for Business Server or Server requirements for Skype for Business Server 2019.
 Note that users do not have to be enabled for Skype for Business Server in order to be made members of the management groups.

 To help retain security and role-based access control integrity, add users to the groups that define what role the user performs in management of the Skype for Business Server deployment.